Wellness Advisors are available

 The simplest way is to take 1 capsule 3 times per day the first day, two capsules 3 times per day the second day, and so on.
 By the fourth day, you’ll be taking the full recommended dose of 4 capsules 3 times per day.
 Most people have no problem tolerating Daily Essential Nutrients when they gradually introduce it in this way.
 Those who may be sensitive can choose to increase the dose more gradually (for example, increasing their dose by one capsule per day so it takes 12 days to reach the recommended therapeutic dose of 12 capsules per day).
 Here is a helpful video that will walk you through the process.

 Supplying your body with nutrients on a regular daily basis will ensure your body gets the critical and essential ingredients it needs for maximum wellness and optimal results.
 Consistently eating nutrient-rich food is also very important, but even if you’re carefully choosing your diet, it’s still very difficult to get all the nutrition you need from food alone.
 This is especially true for anyone with mood or anxiety issues, because according to research, these people often have higher-than-average nutrient needs.
-Over the years, researchers have documented many cases where people with mood, anxiety, or behavioral issues responded favorably to our nutrient therapy and then stopped taking it, thinking they didn’t need it anymore.
-The unfavorable symptoms returned.
-Restoring the nutrients improved their symptoms dramatically again.
-Most people who experience this contrast decide that it’s worth taking Daily Essential Nutrients regularly to enjoy the stability it provides.

 Some have found that they can maintain stable health on a little less than the full therapeutic dose of 12 capsules per day after their symptoms have been eliminated for a few months.
 It’s important to find a threshold that works for you, keeping in mind that if you take too little, your symptoms may eventually return.
 Daily Essential Nutrients is like food for a starving brain.